How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 Build Recovery Into Your Day

-If you regularly interact with people or environments that drain your energy building deliberate recovery time into your daily rhythm is not a luxury — it is a necessity.
-Even ten to fifteen minutes of genuine solitude between demanding interactions allows your nervous system to reset and release what it has accumulated before the next contact.
+If you regularly interact with people or environments that drain your energy, building deliberate recovery time into your daily rhythm is not a luxury — it is a necessity.
+Even ten to fifteen minutes of genuine solitude between demanding interactions allows you to reset and release what you have accumulated before the next contact.

 Why This Gets Easier With Practice

 The pattern of energy absorption is not fixed.
 It is learned — which means it can be unlearned.
-With consistent practice the nervous system begins recognizing the difference between empathy and absorption more quickly.
+With consistent practice you begin recognizing the difference between empathy and absorption more quickly.
 The pause becomes instinctive.
 The return to baseline becomes faster.
 The release becomes more efficient.

 That clarity is what genuine energy protection actually looks like — not a wall that keeps people out but a grounded sense of self that remains intact regardless of what is happening around you.